Questions about signs and public notices.

 Stop if you feel faint or pain! [duplicate]

-Possible Duplicate: Ellipsis that results in one word serving as both subject and object I am “adjective” and I am “present continuous” in one sentence I was using some exercise equipment ...
+Possible Duplicate: Ellipsis that results in one word serving as both subject and object I am “adjective” and I am “present continuous” in one sentence I was using some exercise equipment the other ...

 Wash Hands to Serve Safe Food?